-Have you ever noticed how loud the world can be at times?
+Have you ever noticed how loud the world can be?
 From traffic and televisions to construction equipment and lawn mowers, it can seem like our ears are under constant attack from the noise of the world.

-You might be tempted at those noisy times to retreat into your own world by listening to music on your headphones.
-In fact, you might be tempted to crank up the volume to drown out all the other sounds.
+You might be tempted at those noisy times to retreat into your own world.
+Maybe you look for a quiet place or listen to music on your headphones.
+You might even be tempted to crank up the volume to drown out all the other sounds.

 Be careful!
-Your parents might tell you to turn down the volume if they can hear you’ve got your headphones turned up too loud.
+Has anyone ever told you to turn down the volume if your headphones are very loud?
 If they do, listen to them!
-They’re right.
+They may be right.

 Your ears are delicate instruments.
 Loud sounds — from music to jackhammers — can harm your ears and cause hearing loss.
-That means you can’t hear as well as you’re supposed to and, in some severe cases, it might mean you can’t hear at all.
+That means you won’t be able to hear as well.
+In some severe cases, it might cause you to completely lose your hearing.

 Over time, exposure to loud sounds can lead to a condition called tinnitus.
 That’s the medical term for what most people call ringing in the ears.
 People who work around loud machinery often need to wear earplugs to protect their ears from loud sounds.